 An evolution from industrial to industrial-chic

-A particular challenge faced by the trend in “retro” architectural design is creating an authentic feel out of thin air, giving a sense of history to a space doesn’t have one.
+A particular challenge faced by the trend in “retro” architectural design is creating an authentic feel out of thin air, giving a sense of history to a space that doesn’t have one.
 At the Paper Factory Hotel, which is located in —naturally— an adaptively re-used paper factory, our look developed organically and is just one more chapter in a story that began nearly a century ago.

 From Power to Paper

 On the site of our Queens hotel back in 1922, entrepreneur Isidor Goldberg founded The Pilot Electric Manufacturing Company that was also known as the Pilot Radio Company.
 The company manufactured radios and parts for home use, eventually producing a range of communication devices and televisions during the Second World War.
 As paper production began to soar, due particularly to the newspaper industry boom that started during the war, the building housed a successful paper mill that operated as the Romo Paper Products printing company after the mill shut down.
 During the 1970’s the building, as well as the neighborhood became distressed and slipped into an era of neglect and disrepair.

 A New Queens Hotel Arrives Amidst the City’s Rebirth

 The dot-com era produced a wave of resurgence and re-development in Western Queens and Long Island City, but it took a while longer for someone to see the potential in the cavernous, 86,000-square-foot industrial hulk on 36th Street.
 Real estate developer Gal Sela decided the up-and-coming neighborhood needed a hotel and saw the distressed paper plant and warehouse as the ideal place.
 He bought the property in 2012, and “The Paper Factory Hotel” went into its $27 million production run.